oasis-tcs/csaf/csaf_2.0/submit/README.md

 (indicated by at least notifying ISO/IEC of any patent declarations in the required Explanatory Report), and will provide ISO/IEC with sufficient copyright license to modify and publish the resulting ISO/IEC Standard.

+The TC offers publication of the standard on the condition that it's not changed otherwise.

 As these items have already been agreed with ISO/IEC JTC\ 1 when OASIS was approved as a PAS Submitter, no new issues are expected.